Set up config modifiers

 Test changes - Run log inspector

-10. Once you’re finished testing and previewing changes, click the Create button.
+10. Once you’re finished testing, click the Create button.
 In a production environment, a confirmation modal appears.
 Click the Apply button.
 This links the config modifier to the selected subscription and event type(s) for real-time traffic.
+If you click the Cancel button, any changes are discarded.

 Click the Create button

 11. Repeat this process for any other config modifiers you want to create for this processing location.
 You can have multiple config modifiers for different paths at the same processing location.
-However, you can only create one config modifier per path.
+However, you can only create one config modifier per selector path.

 Edit a config modifier